Exploring Student-AI Interactions in Vibe Coding: Methods

 \subsection{Data Analysis}

-After transcribing all recordings, two authors of this paper conducted a qualitative thematic analysis to identify and label the actions students performed during the development session.
-The two authors first jointly open-coded one session from a CS1 student and one session from an SWE student.
-Then, the authors discussed to form an initial set of labels, and each author independently applied these labels to the remaining 17 videos.
-The authors engaged in periodic discussions to refine the labeling scheme and resolve discrepancies, revisiting earlier videos as needed.
-Finally, the two authors met synchronously to reach a negotiated agreement ~\cite{GARRISON20061, sarkar25} on all applied labels, resolving any remaining differences and finalizing a consistent labeling scheme shown in Table~\ref{tab:labeling_scheme}.
+After transcribing all recordings, two authors conducted a qualitative thematic analysis to identify and label student actions during the development session.
+They first jointly open-coded one CS1 and one SWE session, then discussed and formed an initial set of labels.
+Each author independently applied these labels to the remaining 17 videos, engaging in periodic discussions to refine the scheme and resolve discrepancies.
+Finally, they met to reach a negotiated agreement~\cite{GARRISON20061, sarkar25} on all labels.
+The finalized labeling scheme is shown in Table~\ref{tab:labeling_scheme}.

-To directly address our research questions, we labeled observable, screen-recorded student actions when interacting with the Replit IDE and when optionally interacting with an external Generative AI tool, ChatGPT.
-In addition to the labeling scheme, we recorded the prompts, code files, error messages following an interaction along with other information that provides context to the labels as ``artifacts'' to provide further context.
-Although the focus of the study is on the student behaviors themselves, we also refer to students' think-aloud utterances, and responses during the semi-structured interviews.
+To address our research questions, we labeled observable screen-recorded actions in the Replit IDE and, when applicable, external AI tools such as ChatGPT.
+We also collected associated artifacts—prompts, code files, error messages, and other context—to better interpret behaviors.
+While our focus was on student actions, we referred to think-aloud utterances and interview responses when needed for context.

-In addition to the labeling scheme (Table~\ref{tab:labeling_scheme}), we also recorded which AI tool the student used for \textit{Writing a Prompt} (Replit Agent, Replit Assistant, ChatGPT).
-We also created sublabels to analyze prompts under the \textit{Writing a Prompt --- Debug} label (Table~\ref{tab:debug_sublabel}).
+We additionally recorded which AI tool students used for \textit{Writing a Prompt} (Replit Agent, Replit Assistant, ChatGPT) and created sublabels for the \textit{Writing a Prompt—Debug} category (Table~\ref{tab:debug_sublabel}), which represented most prompting interactions and the greatest variation in communication styles.
+Other prompting categories were less frequent and we did not further subdivide them.